LauraHBui/Modelling-Crime-Data-2021/docs/09-regression.md

 <!--You should explore these data, using appropriate methods informed by their levels of measurement.
 Thus, you might look at measures of central tendency and dispersion for the numeric variables or frequency tables for your categorical variables (see Lesson 4).-->

-For example, if we start with perception of antisocial behaviour (`antisocx`) and age (`age`), we might visualise our variable distributions:
+For example, if we start with perception of antisocial behaviour (`antisocx`) and age (`age`), we would visualise our variable distributions:
 <br>